A Baby with Pierced Ears?

 While you clean baby’s ears, you need to rotate the earrings at least once a day, every day.
 I turn them clock-wise a few times and then counter clock-wise a few more times.
-I also place a drop of antiseptic on the top of the piercing as I turn them, making absolute sure that I do NOT touch the tip of the bottle to baby’s ears at any time to avoid any contamination.
-I do this so that the antiseptic can go right through the piercing, thus disinfecting it and cleaning it throughly.
+Then I also place a drop of antiseptic on the top of the piercing as I turn them, making absolute sure that I do NOT touch the tip of the bottle to baby’s ears at any time to avoid any contamination.
+Make sure to do this so that the antiseptic can go right through the piercing, thus disinfecting it and cleaning it throughly.
 This is an antiseptic spray that is popular to use.

 7. Keep Turning for 3 Weeks!

-So, that’s the jist of it, good luck in any decision that you may choose.
+So, that’s the gist of it, good luck in any decision that you may choose.
 Whether it is to pierce or not to pierce, how do you feel about it?
 Let me know, Lord knows I hear a lot of opinions, but I welcome them! 😛

 Did you pierce your daughter’s ears?